Welcome to Shipyard!

 Now let's make this struct able to be borrowed and generate the initial state we need.

-impl<'v> shipyard::Borrow<'v> for RenderGraphicsViewMut {
+impl shipyard::Borrow for RenderGraphicsViewMut {

-type View = RenderGraphicsViewMut;
+type View<'v> = RenderGraphicsViewMut;

-fn borrow(
+fn borrow<'a>(

-last_run: Option<u32>,
+last_run: Option<TrackingTimestamp>,

 current: TrackingTimestamp,

-) -> Result<Self::View, shipyard::error::GetStorage> {
+) -> Result<Self::View<'a>, shipyard::error::GetStorage> {

 // Even if we don't use tracking for Graphics, it's good to build an habit of using last_run and current when creating custom views

-let graphics = <UniqueView<Graphics> as shipyard::IntoBorrow>::Borrow::borrow(
+let graphics =

 // This error will now be reported as an error during the view creation process and not the system but is still bubbled up